Symplectic Hodge Theory on Lie Algebroids: Lefschetz Algebroids

-\end{definition} The standard Cartan Calculus from the Tangent Bundle also extends to Lie Algebroids, however we'll only use the notion of the exterior and interior products \begin{definition} Given $X \in \Gamma (\A)$, we define ``$\A$-interior multiplication'' with $X$, or ``contraction by $X$'', denoted $\iota_X$, as the operator $\iota_X:\Omega^k_\A(M) \ra \Omega^{k-1}_\A(X)$ such that
+\end{definition} The standard Cartan Calculus from the Tangent Bundle also extends to Lie algebroids, however we'll only use the notion of the exterior and interior products. \begin{definition} Given $X \in \Gamma (\A)$, we define ``$\A$-interior multiplication'' with $X$, or ``contraction by $X$'', denoted $\iota_X$, as the operator $\iota_X:\Omega^k_\A(M) \ra \Omega^{k-1}_\A(X)$ such that

-Where $X_i \in \Gamma(\A)$ and $\eta \in \Omega_\A^k(M)$ \end{definition} Symplectic Lie Algebroids were originally introduced by Nest and Tsygan \cite{nest1999deformations} and much work has been done on them in recent years by may authors.
-As in classical Symplectic Geometry, Symplectic Lie Algebroids arise naturally as the ``phase space'' of any Lie algebroid as originally uncovered by Mart\'inez \cite{Martinez}.
-Most recently, Lin et al. \cite{Lin_2023} proved an analogue of the Darboux-Marsden-Weinstien Theorem and described the processes of symplectic reduction in this context. \begin{definition} Let $(\A, \rho , M)$ be a Lie Algebroid.
-An ``$\A$-Symplectic form'' $\omega$ is a $d_\A$-closed, nondegenerate element of $\Omega^2_\A(M)$ \end{definition} This allows us to define Symplectic Lie Algebroids \begin{definition} A ``Symplectic Lie Algebroid'' is a Lie Algebroid $\A$ equipped with a $\A$-symplectic form. \end{definition} \begin{corollary} Let $(\A \ra M, \rho ,\omega)$ be a Symplectic Lie Algebroid.
-Then the fiber dimension of $\A$ is even and $\A$ is orientable \end{corollary}

-\begin{prop}[Martinez] Let $B \ra N$ be an arbitrary Lie Algebroid, and $\pi:B^* \ra N$ be the projection.
+where $X_i \in \Gamma(\A)$ and $\eta \in \Omega_\A^k(M)$. \end{definition} We now arrive at the central object of the result, a symplectic Lie algebroid. \begin{definition} Let $(\A, \rho , M)$ be a Lie algebroid.
+An ``$\A$-symplectic form'' $\omega$ is a $d_\A$-closed, nondegenerate element of $\Omega^2_\A(M)$. \end{definition} \begin{definition} A ``symplectic Lie algebroid'' is a Lie algebroid $\A$ equipped with a choice of $\A$-symplectic form. \end{definition} The presence of an $\A$-symplectic form immediately places restrictions on the underlying vector bundle: \begin{corollary} Let $(\A \ra M, \rho ,\omega)$ be a symplectic Lie algebroid.
+Then the rank of $\A$ is even and $\A$ is orientable. \end{corollary} There are other obstructions as well, see \cite{klaasse2017geometric}.
+Symplectic Lie algebroids were originally introduced by Nest and Tsygan \cite{nest1999deformations} while investigating extensions of Fedesov Deformation Quantization, and much work has been done on them in recent years by may authors.
+As in classical symplectic geometry, symplectic Lie algebroids arise naturally as the ``phase space'' of any Lie algebroid as originally uncovered by Mart\'inez \cite{Martinez}. \begin{prop}[Martinez] Let $B \ra N$ be an arbitrary Lie algebroid, and $\pi:B^* \ra N$ be the projection.
 Define the bundle

-Which is a Lie Algebroid over $B^*$.
+which is a Lie algebroid over $B^*$.
 Then $\omega = -d_\A\alpha$ is a canonical symplectic structure on $B^*$, where $\alpha\in \Omega_\A^1(B^*)$ is defined as follows after identifying elements of $\A$ as tuples in the product bundle